bitsw0528/consoc-layout/README.md

 good on all stats
 ISO 102 angle mod
 got it's name because 'nearly' types so smooth in this layout
+one of its kind 'redirect-rolls' hack, so actuall redir is around 1.00?
-special thanks to ‘really?’ keyboard layout
+special thanks to ‘really?’ layout
-if there's final version I'll name it 'nearest', why? type it out!
+if there's a final version I'll name it 'nearest', why? type it out and you'll see!

 ## Layout